giltirn/HPCortex/doc/getting_started.md

 * In general, the arguments to a layer appear first within the function signature of a layer instantiation function, followed by the layer below.

 * The model must always terminate on a *single* input layer.
 In this example, the input type is assumed to be a matrix, where the *column* index is the batch index.
-As this is the default input type it does not need to be explicitly specified; however, `input_layer<float, Matrix<float> >()` is equivalent to the above.
+As this is the default input type it does not need to be explicitly specified; however, `input_layer<confSingle, Matrix<float> >()` is equivalent to the above.

 * Batching, or more correctly, *mini-batching*, is exploited at the fundamental level in HPCortex: All inputs and outputs to the model are batch-processed in parallel for more efficient computation.